Gerri Mattson

-Gerri Mattson, MD, MSPH, FAAP (born August 7, 1967) is an American pediatrician and the Early Intervention Medical Director at the North Carolina Department of Health and Human Services (NC DHHS) Division of Child and Family Well-Being.
+Gerri Mattson (born August 7, 1967) is an American pediatrician and the Early Intervention Medical Director at the North Carolina Department of Health and Human Services (NC DHHS) Division of Child and Family Well-Being.
 She is also an Adjunct Associate Professor at UNC Gillings School of Global Public Health.
 Mattson is board-certified in pediatrics with over 25 years of clinical experience and a Fellow of the American Academy of Pediatrics (FAAP).
 She is the chair-elect for the American Academy of Pediatrics’ Council on Community Pediatrics Executive Committee.
 She is an active participant in the North Carolina chapters of the American Public Health Association, American Academy of Pediatrics, and American Medical Association.

 Education

 Born and raised in Long Branch, New Jersey, she graduated from Long Branch High School in 1985.

 Mattson earned her Doctor of Medicine (MD) from Medical College of Virginia in 1993.
 She completed her residency at Emory University School of Medicine between 1993 and 1996.

 In 2004, she obtained a Masters of Science in Public Health (MSPH) with a focus in Maternal and Child Health from the UNC Gillings School of Global Public Health.